trashoflevillage/Gemspark/Documentation/Operators.md

 ```

 ## Declaration
 To start the declaration of an operator, use the ``op`` keyword in the top layer of the program.
 Following this, you need to put the name of your operator.
+You also need to state a precedence alongside the operator's name.
+You can do this by surrounding a number with ``{}``.
+A statement with multiple operators will execute the operators with the highest precedence first.
+Parentheses interact with operators the same as they do in math.
 Right now your declaration should look like this:
 ```
-op operatorName {
+op operatorName{1} {

 }
 ```